-One of the well-known international frameworks in achieving effective control over IT and related risks is the "Control Objectives for Information Technology" (COBIT) that is issued by ITGI.
+The basic principles of value delivery, IT Risk Management, IT resource management (including IT project management) and performance management must form the basis of governance framework.
+One of the well-known international frameworks in achieving effective control over IT and related risks is the "Control Objectives for Information Technology"(COBIT) that is issued by Information Technology Governance Institute (ITGI).
 The framework provides five focus areas for IT Governance.
-Value delivery and IT risk management are outcomes, while the remaining three are drivers: strategic alignment, IT resource management and performance measurement.
-IT Governance is a continuous life-cycle.
+The first two concepts namely Value delivery and IT risk management are outcomes, while the remaining three are drivers: IT strategic alignment, IT resource management and performance measurement (refer Chapter 1 of the Working Group Report).
+IT Governance has a continuous life-cycle.
 It's a process in which IT strategy drives the processes, using resources necessary to execute responsibilities.
+Given the criticality of the IT, banks may follow relevant aspects of such prudential governance standards that have found acceptability in the industry.